Currently set to Index

 • Find high-converting offers for products that fit your niche

-Affiliate marketing is vulnerable to fraudsters and hijackers.
-An article published by web hosting company Hostinger listed the most common affiliate marketing scams that can affect your revenue.
-These scams include cookie stuffing (aka cookie dropping), fake products, pay-to-join programs, get-rich-quick schemes, and spoof traffic.
-One of the leading cases of affiliate marketing fraud reported was the case of two of eBay’s top affiliates who made $35 million in commissions with cookie stuffing.
-In 2020, Jonathan Marciano, citing a study by CHEQ and the University of Baltimore, wrote that the projected cost of affiliate marketing fraud is $1.4 billion
+One of the leading cases of affiliate marketing fraud reported was the case of two of eBay’s top affiliates.
+They made $35 million in commissions with cookie stuffing.
+According to Jonathan Marciano, the cost of affiliate marketing fraud is $1.4 billion.

 PRO TIP: